18 _ Validation policy and procedure

 Validation outcomes

-If deficiencies are identified during validation, the highlighted deficiencies and recommendations required to achieve compliance with the relative unit of competency and training package will be rectified and implemented as part of the Allara’s continuous improvement process.
+The highlighted deficiencies and recommendations required to achieve compliance with the relative unit/s of competency and training package will be added to the ‘Continuous Improvement (CI) action items register’.

 Records Management

-Allara's records management processes are used to retain the following validation evidence:
+Allara Learning’s records management processes are used to retain the following validation evidence:

 • The person leading and those participating in the validation activities (including their qualifications, skills and knowledge);